fursman/NixOS/README.md

     Sound Settings: Press SUPER + A to open Pavucontrol, a PulseAudio volume control tool.
     Code Editor: Press SUPER + C to launch Visual Studio Code, a source-code editor with support for debugging, syntax highlighting, intelligent code completion, snippets, and code refactoring.
     Virtual Machines: Press SUPER + V to open Virt-manager, a desktop user interface for managing virtual machines.
-    Miscellaneous:
     Lock Screen: Press SUPER + L to lock the screen using Swaylock, enhancing your system's security with various customization options.
     Logout: Press SUPER + X to initiate a logout sequence with wlogout, a Wayland-based logout menu.
     Voice Assistant: Press SUPER + SPACE to start a background assistant process, useful for voice-controlled commands and tasks.

 Window Management:

-    Kill Active Window: Press SUPER + Q to immediately close the active window.
+    Kill Active Window: Press SUPER + Q to close the active window.
     Toggle Window Split: Press SUPER + J to toggle the active window's split orientation, optimizing your workspace layout.
     Pseudo-Tiling: Press SUPER + P to enable pseudo-tiling mode, allowing windows to mimic tiling behavior without fully adhering to a tiling window manager's strict layout rules.